vincentlau0493/node-restcat/README.md

 // cattery.js
 // assuming you require restcat module
 //-----------------------------------------
-var oAuth = restcat.generateAuth();  //default name and pass are 'admin' for authentication, and authentication would be checked only when the request method isn't 'GET'
+var oAuth = restcat.authGenerator('authentication');  //default name and pass are 'admin' for authentication, and authentication would be checked only when the request method isn't 'GET'

 /* OR */
-var oAuth = restcat.generateAuth(function(username, password){
+var oAuth = restcat.authGenerator('authentication', function(username, password){

 	// code goes here...
 	// check user and password through database